theforeman/foreman_maintain/README.md

     at the current version, while this phase runs.

-  * **pre-migrations** - these steps perform changes on the system before the actual upgrade stars.
+  * **pre-migrations** - these steps perform changes on the system before the actual upgrade starts.
 An example is disabling access to the system from external sources, a.k.a. maintenance mode or disabling sync plans during the run.

     After this phase ends, the system is still running the old version, and it's possible